 The practice had procedures in place so that high concentration fluoride toothpaste was prescribed if a patient's risk of tooth decay indicated this would help them.
-The dental care records which we looked at showed that where applicable the dentists discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists who we spoke with told us that where applicable they discussed smoking, alcohol consumption and diet with patients during appointments.